 Improving US affiliate practices to mitigate misperception

-Invalidating the negative stigma whirling around affiliate marketing in America will take a great deal of transparency and a modicum of patience.
+Invalidating the negative stigma whirling around the affiliate marketing model in America will take a great deal of transparency and a modicum of patience.
 Given the scale of the problem and logistics involved, it may take some time to right the ship.

 Here are four key best practices that we employ in the U.K. that could help affiliate marketers in the U.S. shift perceptions and get the respect the space deserves: